01. Perfume in the service of marketing

 Some brands and companies rely on perfume to create their own identity and stand out from the crowd.
 Using tailor-made fragrances, brands manage to subtly convey their values and their DNA.
 With their carefully chosen notes, these scents highlight brands’ expertise and create quite an impact on consumers.
 When it comes to perfume, nothing is left to chance.
 The aim?
 To ensure that you recognize the brand’s scent with your eyes closed!
 A bold move that pays off!

 The purpose of sensory marketing is simple: light intensity, appropriate sound volume, scent and more.
 All of the consumer’s senses are stimulated by an atmosphere which has been carefully and cleverly designed.
-By creating a favorable environment and encouraging certain emotions through scent, the brand is able to directly influence the behavior of its customers.
-In other words, people stay longer in store, they’re more likely to buy products and, above all, they soon want to come back!
+By creating a favorable environment and encouraging emotion through scent, the business or the brand is able to directly influence the behavior of its customers through scent marketing.
+In other words, many shoppers stay longer in the retail store, they’re more likely to buy products and, above all, they soon want to come back!
+The power of scent can very well evoke memory and emotion in retail scent marketing and enhance the shopper's experience as the human sense of smell is very powerful.
 An ideal situation!
-Are you impressed by the scent at the newly opened Samaritaine in Paris?
-No wonder since it’s the famous perfume composer IFF that developed their interior fragrance!
+Are you impressed by the aroma at the newly opened Samaritaine in Paris?
+It's no surprise since their interior fragrance was developed by the famous perfume composer IFF!
 It all makes sense now!

 The scents that turn heads, literally and metaphorically

-Do in-store scents encourage us to buy?
+Do in-store signature scents encourage us to buy?
 Definitely!
 Who hasn’t given in to temptation when passing by a bakery and smelling delicious chocolate or warm bread?
 We’re not doubting the baker’s talents, but it’s the smell that forces us to get our wallets out!
 In luxury hotels and boutiques, hints of leather emphasize the elegance and sophistication of the brand, all while showcasing a certain prestige.
 Nature-inspired concept stores spray a few spritzes of woody fragrances with notes of cedar or incense to enhance their brand image by creating an in-store experience reminiscent of a walk in the woods.
-There’s a different perfume for every store!
+There’s the right scent for every store!